haimbilia/BuyHub/readme.txt

     => 055840 - Google Shopping Feed Enhancement Changes
     => 055850 - Warning : Creating default object from empty value
 ==============================TV-9.3.2.20210716=====================================
-    => 055874 - getting invalid request on linking rating type with category
+    => 055874 - getting invalid request on linking rating type with new category

 New Features: